 I've added Andre as a watcher incase he's in the middle of some server related tweaks that would prevent http from rendering but allow https to render properly.

-#7 Updated by local admin over 6 years ago
+#7 Updated by local admin almost 7 years ago

 - Status changed from Reporter Feedback to Resolved